-The following figure (Figure 17) summarizes the participants' evaluation of the organization of the WDGs.
-Ratings were provided on a scale of 1 to 7, with higher scores indicating greater satisfaction.
-Question 1.3, "The Facilitators were at the disposal for any particular requirement and necessity of the trainees (care managers)," received the highest score (5.66), followed by question 1.4, "Communication, attitudes, and atmosphere during the WDG were facilitated by the host organisation" (5.53).
+Learners' satisfaction varied across countries in the WDGs evaluation.
+The following figure (Figure 25) summarizes the participants' evaluation per question of the organization of the WDGs: Question 1.3, "The Facilitators were at the disposal for any particular requirement and necessity of the trainees (care managers)," received the highest score (5.66), followed by question 1.4, "Communication, attitudes, and atmosphere during the WDG were facilitated by the host organisation" (5.53).
 Question 1.2, "The frequency of the online/face-to-face Work Discussion Group (WDG) was adequate to your needs," scored 5.49, and finally, question 1.1, "The duration of the online/face-to-face Work Discussion Group (WDG) was adequate to your needs," scored 5.43.

-Figure 24: Evaluation of the WDGs - Organization (Overall Mean Scores)
+Figure 25: Evaluation of the WDGs - Organization (Overall Mean Scores)

-According to the table 5 and figure 18, the overall satisfaction with the organization of WDGs was highest in Romania (6.67), followed closely by Italy (6.66).
+According to the table 6 and figure 26, the overall satisfaction with the organization of WDGs was highest in Romania (6.67), followed closely by Italy (6.66).
 Cyprus had the lowest overall average score (2.81), indicating significant space for improvement.
-Among the evaluated questions, the availability of facilitators (Q1.3) was rated highest by Italy (6.88) and Romania

-(6.78), showing strong satisfaction in this area.
+Among the evaluated questions, the availability of facilitators (Q1.3) was rated highest by Italy (6.88) and Romania (6.78), showing strong satisfaction in this area.
 Communication and atmosphere (Q1.4) were rated highest by Romania (7.00), while Cyprus scored lowest in this question (2.38).